 How to Avoid Holiday Horrors Like These?

 Human Resource professionals and insurance agents are encouraged to organize the COBRA compliance related tasks ahead of time before the holiday season hits and discuss what tasks need to be managed as well as determine who will be responsible for what.
 Further, Employers are encouraged to consider outsourcing COBRA compliance duties to a professional third-party who helps keep things on track and keeps employers out of a courtroom.
-Top tier COBRA administration and organized, strategic planning can help HR departments stay on track and can aid insurance brokers in managing certain tasks on behalf of their clients so that things don’t slip through the cracks.
+Top tier COBRA administration and organized, holiday strategic planning, can help HR departments stay on track and can aid insurance brokers in managing certain tasks on behalf of their clients so that things don’t slip through the cracks.
 Also consider a post-holiday audit similar to the ones CobraHelp conducts for our clients, ensuring that nothing was missed.
+Workload management strategies play a significant role in this process.

 Any third-party administrator should check the work they perform to ensure accuracy and timeliness so ask your vendors if this is something they provide as part of the standard services.